Viva Belgrado – Ulises

 One of Spain's most energetic and emotional punk outfits

 The album works as a whole.
-The songs are coherent, but without being too plane or dull, even thought they give almost the same vibe.
-They go from post-rock riffs to slow ambient passages with hard hitting drums to emotive and raw instrumentation.
-While Viva Belgrado isn’t making anything new, they are creating good an consistent songs, that exploit clichés in a good way.
-What I’m missing here is some more longer songs, ’cause that’s something that I think the band could do very well, but doesn’t really try.
+The songs are cohesive, but without being too flat or boring, even though they have almost the same vibe.
+They go from post-rock riffs to slow ambient passages with hard-hitting drums to emotional and raw instrumentation.
+Viva Belgrado don’t do anything new, but they create good and consistent songs that use clichés in a good way.
+What I miss here are some longer songs, because that’s something the band could do very well, but doesn’t really try.
 The ambiences have the potential to develop further, longer.
-At least we know they’ve improved with each release.
-Certainly the old saying “the first/previous album was better” doesn’t apply to them.
+At least we know they’ve gotten better with each release.
+The old saying “the first/previous album was better” certainly doesn’t apply to them.

-If Topshelf Records already wore you out with the new-old post-rock and screamo sound in early 2010’s, maybe this is not the album for you, but if you are a punk and screamo enthusiast, then stop reading and hit play.
-Also, note that the album is for free on their bandcamp page, linked above.
+If Topshelf Records wore you out with the new-old post-rock and screamo sound in the early 2010’s, then maybe this is not the album for you, but if you are a punk and screamo enthusiast, then stop reading and hit play.
+Also note that the album is free on their bandcamp page linked above.